St Denis Church, Joondanna: History of the parish

-St Denis Church is a Roman Catholic church in the Perth suburb of Joondanna, Western Australia.
+Design and features

 The building was designed by Ernest Rossen and Iris Rossen, and is inspired by the Chapel du Ronchamp.
 It was built in 1967 and consecrated in 1968.

 The church has a pipe organ.
 The instrument was originally built in 1957 for the chapel at St John of God Subiaco Hospital.
 That chapel was demolished in 1994 and the organ was removed and rebuilt at St Denis.
 It was damaged during a severe storm in 2010, but subsequently repaired.

-In 2010/11 a five-year plan to renovate the church building commenced:
+In 2010-11 a five-year plan to renovate the church building commenced: